pommes-public/pommesdispatch/docs/usage.rst

 To set up ``pommesdispatch``, you have to set up a virtual environment (e.g. using conda) or add the required packages to your python installation.
 This is taken care of by the pip installation.
-When you clone the environment, you have to install the packages for the requirements file (see :ref:`setup`).
+When you clone the environment, you have to install the packages needed from the requirements file (see :ref:`setup`).

 Additionally, you have to install a solver in order to solve the mathematical optimization problem (see :ref:`solver`).